DevCupu/Anem.ia-Main-API/README.md

-# Anemi.ia Documentation API Back-end
+# Anemi.AI Documentation API Back-end

 # How to run